spekframework/spek/README.md

 **Q: Why is the logo a piece of bacon?**
 <br/>We don't have a logo, but if you want to make one, let it be Bacon.
 English bacon that is.
 Spek was originally codenamed kspec.
 Someone suggested to rename it to Spek which kind of fits.
 Turns out, Spek is Bacon in
-Belgian.
+Dutch.
 So why not have bacon as a logo?
 After all, we love bacon!

 **Q: Can I contribute?**
 <br/>Please do!